jpsala/SQ-copy-strategies/memory_bank/progress.md

 - All planned work for this feature is complete

 ## Blockers
 - None.
 All planned work for this feature is complete.

+# Progress Update (Refactor & Cleanup)

+- Renamed all main files and references to 'copy-strategies' for consistency.
+- Removed unused and legacy files (old scripts, build artifacts, unused configs).
+- Updated build process to use a single .spec file and a clear build script.
+- Ensured the executable and all references use the new name.
+- Added a comprehensive README.md with usage and build instructions.
+- The project is now clean, consistent, and easy to build or extend.